Ffordd Pen Llech: Cycling

 With its 165 ft drop over a short distance, Ffordd Pen Llech is popular with cycling enthusiasts seeking extreme slopes.
 Its popularity is limited by the one-way system requiring downward travel only (UK law treats bicycles as vehicles and requires riders to observe all traffic signs), meaning that a cyclist would have to defy the regulation to attempt the ascent or make the upward journey via the adjacent road, Twtil, which has a shallower gradient of 25%.

+Driving

+YouTuber HubNut (Ian Seabrook) has driven the exact same Australian-built Ford Fairmont (Australia) car down Ffordd Pen Llech in 2023 and Baldwin Street, Dunedin, New Zealand in 2019.